 If a landlord or property owner was aware of the potential risks of a ceiling collapse, they could be held liable for damages.
 An accident lawyer can help you prepare your lawsuit so that you can recover compensation for your medical expenses, lost wages, property damage, and more.
 They can help you prepare your claim if the property owner was negligent in the upkeep of your building

-To speak with an experienced Brooklyn personal injury attorney, please call us at your earliest convenience.
+To speak with an experienced ceiling collapse lawyer, please contact us at your earliest convenience.